 A common cause of claims at Medical Protection is injection errors.
-While generally low in value, they frequently cause anxiety to patients and clinicians, and are easily avoided.
-Dr Dawn McGuire, Medical Claims Adviser at Medical Protection, looks at some typical cases.
+While generally they are relatively low in value, they frequently cause anxiety to patients and clinicians, and are easily avoided.
+Dr Dawn McGuire, medical claims adviser at Medical Protection, looks at some typical cases.

 Case study 1: wrong injection

 Ms F attended an appointment for a three monthly vitamin B12 injection.
 When the appointment was booked, the receptionist had entered the reason as ‘Depo injection’.
 Nurse C proceeded to administer Depo-Provera, a contraceptive injection.
 She did not confirm with Ms F her reason for attendance that day and she did not check the patient’s prescription history either.

 Nurse C only realised after the injection was administered that vitamin B12 had been recently prescribed to Ms F, and her fears were confirmed when she clarified with Ms F the reason for her attendance.
 Ms F complained about Nurse C and the practice apologised.
 A significant event analysis was conducted by the practice for everyone’s learning.

 However, Ms F instructed a solicitor to pursue a claim against Nurse C. Ms F alleged anxiety and mental distress as she was trying to conceive.
 Her solicitors obtained a condition and prognosis report from a consultant psychiatrist who diagnosed Ms F with adjustment disorder requiring a course of cognitive behavioural therapy.

 Nurse C and all three GP partners were Medical Protection members.